 2. The year of startups I.

 In spite of all the languages courses I do in university, most of my energy went into a completely different direction.
-I and Dragoş finished renovating half of the house in his backyard (mostly with our bare hands), we founded a company, connected to tea merchants all over the world and finally… two weeks ago we opened the tea store we long dreamed of.
-Can’t wait to see how our little project will evolve!
+D. and I founded a company, which we finally got connected to tea merchants all over the world.
+Two weeks ago we opened the tea store we long dreamed of.
+Can’t wait to see how this little project evolves!

 3.The year of startups II.